forcedotcom/salesforcedx-vscode/docs/_articles/en/einstein/einstein-setup.md

 **Not Available in**: EU Operating Zone.
 EU Operating zone is a special paid offering that provides an enhanced level of data residency commitment.
 Einstein for Developers is supported in orgs in the EU that aren’t part of EU OZ, per standard product terms and conditions.

-### Required User Permissions

-To use Einstein for Developers (Beta): Customize Application AND Modify All Data.

 **Enhanced Domain Enabled**
 Your Einstein for Developers org must have Enhanced Domain enabled.
 See [Enable Enhanced Domains](https://help.salesforce.com/s/articleView?id=sf.domain_name_enhanced_enable.htm&type=5) for more information.